 - Use your website; email marketing; press advertising; news releases and social media

 - Promote “new” via the organiser’s marketing team

-- Include it on your stand graphics or screen displays.
-Within entries in new product showcase features, innovation trails around the show; the show guide
+- Highlight what’s new within entries in new product showcase features, innovation trails around the show; the show guide

 Always provide visitors with good reasons to visit your stand at the show

 - “We can show you how this new widget works faster than others in the marketplace and costs 8%-10% less than others currently being offered to you.” “

 - Keep in mind that you are not hoping to meet everyone that attends a show, rather, you are hoping to meet people from businesses most suitable for what you have to offer